Formal Security Analysis on dBFT Protocol of NEO: Introduction

-\textbf{Further Discussion.} We present several related questions to extend the scope of the reported issue of this work.
+\textit{\textbf{Further Discussion.} } We present several related questions to extend the scope of the reported issue of this work.
 Correspondingly, we provide comprehensive answers based on sufficient existing studies.
 In the above context, we report the issue and perform a solution to repair it.
 However, it is not enough.
-Further discussion on the issue is crucial and urgent because dBFT is still adopted by some projects such as the Ontology \cite{Ont18}.
+The myths surrounding this reported issue needs to be theoretically answered, and further discussions on the similar issue are crucial and urgent, because dBFT has been widely adopted by several high-valued projects such as the Ontology \cite{Ont18}.
 We list several related questions from a general view, to explore why the same issue happens in many industrial instances.
-The topics include: (1) How does the issue come from; (2) Will the issue be thoroughly solved; (3) How to mitigate the issue; (4) Will the issue influence other BFT-style permissioned blockchains; and (5) What is the lesson learned from this work.
+The topics include: (1) How does the issue come from; (2) Will the issue be thoroughly solved; (3) How to mitigate the issue; (4) Will the issue impact other BFT-style permissioned blockchains; and (5) What is the lesson learned from this work.
 The corresponding answers are based on our formalized analysis and existing theories.
-We believe our report on the issue is educational to the design and development of consensus protocols, also might be used as a reminder to avoid the same type of issues.

-\textbf{Contribution.} In a nutshell, based on the aforementioned explanations, a short version of contributions are summarised as follows.
+We believe that this work is educational to the design and development of consensus protocols, and can be used as a reminder to avoid the same type of issues.
+In a nutshell, based on previous explanations, a short version of \textbf{\textit{contributions}} are: